Gulf Coast Riptide: 2002 Season

-The 2002 season began under a heavy cloud of doubt.
-After an awesome 8-1 inaugural season but after bad management, the Power was given a new life.
-Bolstered by new ownership and confidence, the Power prepared for the 2002 season.
-With about 25 returning veterans the Power had a solid core to build on.
-The NWFA had added another 10 teams to the league and had recreated itself into five conferences.
-The Power found itself in the new Gulf Coast Division with teams from Biloxi, Panama City and New Orleans.
-The Power was quick to use its experience and power to dominate divisional opponents and wrapped up its second consecutive undefeated season and divisional title.
+The 2002 season began with concerns.
+After an 8-1 inaugural season and then management changes, the Power was given new management and ownership.
+Under new ownership, the Power prepared for the 2002 season.
+With about 25 returning veterans the Power had an existing core to build on.
+The NWFA had added another 10 teams to the league and had reorganized itself into five conferences.
+The Power was put in the new Gulf Coast Division with teams from Biloxi, Panama City and New Orleans.
+The Power used experience and power to beat divisional opponents and wrapped up its second consecutive undefeated season and divisional title.
 They outscored their opponents 421–19.
 They had the #1 rated offense and the #2 rated defense in the league.
 The Power defeated the Alabama Renegades 12–8 in the first round of the playoffs but fell to the eventual National Champion, the Detroit Danger by a score of 14–7.
-The Power has amassed a 17-2 (.894 winning percentage) record over the last two years.
+The Power have a 17-2 (.894 winning percentage) record over the last two years.

 Unlike the 2001 season the 2002 season was a success on and off the field.
 With new management and solid financial controls the Power ended the year with zero debt and the ability to start the 2003 season with a small balance in the bank.